mirrored 6 minutes ago

 for r in expect_rules:

-value = result
+value = result_data

 for k in r["key"]: